Aeroluna/LunaCoopMod/README.md

 I don't see why you wouldn't want this autocasting.

+- Fixed a bug where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.

+yeah.

 ## Kerrigan

 - Fixed a bug where P1 and P3 used each other's icons.